faytekin/cordova-plugin-browsersync-gen2/README.md

 ## Usage - Installation

-First of all, ensure that you have added the `script-src 'self' 'unsafe-inline';` section inside CSP meta tag (`<meta content=...>`) in index.html file.
+This is now done automatically but if your browser does still not refresh, try adding the `script-src 'self' 'unsafe-inline';` section inside CSP meta tag (`<meta content=...>`) in index.html file.
 This is really important for browser-sync to refresh browsers.

 > Note that a `--live-reload` parameter is required to include in `cordova run` command.